 One judge will manage the litigation during the pretrial and discovery process, which will include questioning witnesses, and retrieving documents and written statements from the other party involved in the lawsuit.
 If a settlement cannot be reached, and the cases are not dismissed, the suits will be sent back to their original courts.
 This is in contrast to a class action lawsuit where there is a single plaintiff and thousands of "un-named" plaintiffs; the only way an "un-named" plaintiff could get his own trial would be to "opt-out" of the class action suit and proceed on their own.
 This rarely happens, as the monetary losses suffered by those in a class action lawsuit are generally small and couldn't justify the cost of individual litigation.

 Only a select group of attorneys is selected to spearhead the lawsuits against Boehringer Ingelheim over their blockbuster drug Pradaxa.
 We are pleased to announce that the head attorney in our mass tort section, Michael Goetz, has been among those assigned a leadership role in this litigation.
 As a member of Plaintiffs’ Steering Committee, he will work with a small group of fellow Pradaxa lawyers to coordinate and conduct pre-trial proceedings.
-His appointment shows, not only the depth of experienced held by Mr. Goetz, but also acknowledges the success the firm has had in handling lawsuits involving defective drugs and medical devices.
+His appointment shows, not only the depth of experience held by Mr. Goetz, but also acknowledges the success the firm has had in handling lawsuits involving defective drugs and medical devices.

 The injuries in the Pradaxa lawsuits are similar and include the following types of internal bleeding: